 Robert Scott was of the third sort.
 The adventures that made him a national hero were planned by others who selected him for their purposes; and his reputation, many of his biographers have suggested, owes as much to his accidental and highly romantic death as to his personal accomplishments.
-If, however, Scott was not a man of heroic vision nor one who was habitually successful in his endeavours, there is no doubt that his steadfast dedication in the face of the challenges that were placed in his path entitled him to the fame he achieved.
+If, however, Scott was not a man of heroic vision nor one who was habitually successful in his endeavors, there is no doubt that his steadfast dedication in the face of the challenges that were placed in his path entitled him to the fame he achieved.

 Scott completed his naval cadet instruction on the Royal Navy's training ship Britannia and entered the service as a midshipman in 1883.
 After serving for four years on various ships, he joined the West Indies Training Squadron as a torpedo officer in 1887.
 While there, his quiet competence caught the attention of Sir Clements Markham, the squadron commander's cousin, who was Honorary Secretary to the Royal Geographical Society.